plutomi/plutomi/decisions/why-not-aws.md

 Plutomi WAS on aws at one point!

-I thought self hosting might be a good opportunity to learn more devops stuff, along with balancing costs and performance for what i wanted to do.
+I thought self hosting might be a good opportunity to learn more devops stuff, along with balancing costs and performance for what I wanted to do.
 At my current scale (0 users) this is fine for a whiiiiile.
 Since we are on Kubernetes now, it should be relatively easy to move to a cloud provider if needed.